Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

-The SFH of the bulge is chosen accordingly to \citealt{Bulge_SFH_TRUE} (based on CCSNe yields by \citealt{Kobayashi_2006}) to be a Gaussian burst with $\mu=1$\,Gyr, $\sigma=0.65$\,Gyr, followed by a low-intensity exponential tail $\displaystyle\text{SFH}_\text{late}=0.1 \exp{\Big(-\frac{t}{8.3\,\text{Gyr}}}\Big)$ (normalized with respect to the peak of the Gaussian burst).
+The SFH of the bulge is chosen accordingly to \citealt{Bulge_SFH_TRUE} (based on CCSNe yields by \citealt{Kobayashi_2006}) to be a Gaussian burst with $\mu=1$\,Gyr, $\sigma=0.66$\,Gyr, followed by a low-intensity exponential tail $\displaystyle\text{SFH}_\text{late}=0.1 \exp{\Big(-\frac{t}{8.3\,\text{Gyr}}}\Big)$ (normalized with respect to the peak of the Gaussian burst).
 Note that the tail, being nearly quiescent, is less important from the point of view of the total stellar mass produced in the overall SFH, but it is relevant for the final number of present-day DWDs: the binary systems that formed from stars originated in the burst are more likely to have already coalesced.
 In fact, the fraction of the DWDs in the bulge that were formed in the exponential tail account for the 40\% of the bulge DWD population.
 A complete consensus on the SFH of the various components is not yet established: for example, regarding the bulge, an opposite model is presented by \cite{bulge_SFH}, with a more intense SFR in the late phase.
 In principle, with the straightforward procedure described here it is simple to compare different possible SFHs.

-The DWD relative abundance among the components is chosen comparing the mass of the simulations $M_{s, \text{bulge}}$, $M_{s, \text{thin}}$, $M_{s, \text{thick}}$ with the estimated masses reported in tab. \ref{tab:MW_parameter}, therefore there is not the problem of weighting the SFHs of the various components via the multiplicative density coefficients.
+The DWD relative abundance among the components is chosen comparing the mass of the simulations $M_{s, \text{bulge}}$, $M_{s, \text{thin}}$, $M_{s, \text{thick}}$ with the estimated masses reported in tab. \ref{tab:MW_parameter} and accounting for the total number of super-Chandrasekhar DWD, $N_{tot}=2\cdot 10^4$ after the estimations presented in Sect.~\ref{subsec:pop_size_estim}.

-The ratio between the population masses is obtained by properly sampling the convolved populations.
-Let $\chi_b$, $\chi_t$, $\chi_T$ be the three sampling coefficients, and $N_b$, $N_t$, $N_T$ the number of super-Chandrasekhar binaries in the convolved simulations, respectively for the bulge, the thin disk and the thick disk; the sampling coefficient are found by imposing the ratio constrains on the masses: